MaterializeInc/materialize/doc/developer/guide-changes.md

 adding the first special case is easy, but adding the tenth special case is nearly impossible.

-Usually, special casing a sign that the interface is wrong.
+Usually, special casing is a sign that the interface is wrong.
 Can you redesign the interface to instead consist of several composable, non-interdependent pieces?
 This sort of refactor can be _really_ tricky to design, but if you can get it right, it pays dividends.